ssharma105/FORK_uart-sha-tinytapeout/docs/info.md

 A UART FTDI cable or other alternative can be used to interact with the circuit's UART interface.

 A function generator can optionally be used to drive the external clock source.

-## Hardware Trojan

-We implemented a "hardware trojan" into the design.
-Can you find it?

-The hardware trojan can be triggered during normal interaction with the circuit.

-Occasionally you may recieve the wrong output.
-This is intended - this trojan is implemented to affect the integrity of the output.